loadnetwork/load-s3-agent/README.md

 ## About
 `s3-load-agent` is a data agent built on top of HyperBEAM `~s3@1.0` temporal data storage device.
 This agent orchestrates the location of the data moving it from temporal to permanent (Arweave).

+> N.B: beta testing release, unstable and subject to breaking changes, use in testing enviroments only.

 ## Agent API

 - GET `/` : agent info